ProgramCodeMasterA/top-quiz/README.md

 # Top Quiz

 ## Description
 This is the Top Quiz project, a website with the purpose of offering those with inquisitive mind a place where they can challenge and refine their general knowledge and quiz skills.
-Challengers will have a quick 10 seconds to come with the answers to a random sample of general knowledge trivia and afterwards will be given the results of what they got right/wrong and what the answer is so they can learn and grow their minds speed, agility and knowldge base
+Challengers will have a quick 10 seconds to come with the answers to a random sample of general knowledge trivia and afterwards will be given the results of what they got right/wrong and what the answer is so they can learn and grow their minds speed, agility and knowldge base.
+There are also some helpful links to other websites where you can create your own quiz and challenge your friends to put your brains to the test.

 ## Features